OTTOREIKU/DOC-Fan-Edition/README.md

 ### Features:

-*(some of the features you have to purchase from the store to be able to use)*
+*(some of the features you have to purchase from the in-game store to be able to use)*

 - Market
 Dynamic marketplace generating random horses every month to purchase.
 New markets appear once you breed new generations of horses.